-Work in mathematics can generate a great deal of marking and it is recognised that it can be helpful for a TA to help with marking.
+Most maths should be 'live marked' during the maths lessons by teachers and TA's who pick up misconceptions at the same time whist moving children's learning on.
+When this is not achieved, it is recognised that it can be helpful for a TA to help with marking.
 If this is done, it is vital that the TA feedback either verbally or through writing to the teacher about where each child is and where they need to start in the next lesson.